Wise International Money Transfer: Complete Guide for 2026

 Most people discover Wise as a transfer tool and stop there.
 The product has grown well beyond that.

-Multi-currency account: Wise lets you hold balances in 40+ currencies simultaneously.
-You can receive money like a local in 10 currencies, including USD, GBP, EUR, AUD, and CAD, using local bank details (routing number, IBAN, sort code) that Wise provides to you.
+Multi-currency account: Hold balances in 40 or more currencies simultaneously.
+Receive money like a local in 10 currencies including USD, GBP, EUR, AUD, and CAD using local bank details that Wise provides to you.
 Freelancers, remote workers, and small business owners who get paid in foreign currencies use this to avoid conversion fees entirely.

 Wise Debit Card: A physical and virtual card linked to your multi-currency account.
-You can spend in 150+ countries at the mid-market exchange rate.
-The card costs a one-time $9 fee to issue, integrates with Apple Pay and Google Pay, and can be frozen or unfrozen instantly in-app.
+Spend in 150 or more countries at the mid-market exchange rate.
+The card costs a one-time $9 fee to issue, integrates with Apple Pay and Google Pay, and can be frozen or unfrozen instantly in the app.

 Interest on USD balances: US users can opt into earning interest on uninvested USD balances held in their Wise account.
 Rates vary and are disclosed in the app.

-Wise Business: A dedicated account tier for companies, offering batch payment processing, Xero accounting integration, support for 40+ currencies, and features designed for payroll, supplier payments, and international invoicing.
-Over 700,000 businesses use Wise for their cross-border payments.
+Wise Business: A dedicated account tier for companies, offering batch payment processing, Xero accounting integration, support for 40 or more currencies, and features designed for payroll, supplier payments, and international invoicing.
+Over 700,000 businesses use Wise for cross-border payments.

 When Wise Is Not the Best Option